MichaelRWolf/wendy-ai/critiques_from_team_POV.md

 - Bridges the internal knowledge base with public storytelling, accelerating website relaunch goals.
 - Captures Wendy’s voice in digital form, preserving authenticity while clarifying offers.
 - Helps surface THRIVE and private-client pathways early, translating spiritual language into actionable invites.

+### If Success (Website Strategist)

+- The new site becomes a living container: visitors self-select their journey, feel seen, and convert into THRIVE clients or private sessions.
+- Copy frameworks become reusable modules for campaigns, books, and future micro-sites.
+- Demonstrates that mystic language can be accessible and commercially effective without diluting depth.

+### How It Could Fail (Website Strategist)

+- If messaging isn’t validated with real audiences, pages may stay aspirational and under-convert.
+- Overlap or conflict with THRIVE marketing timelines could delay shipping critical updates.
+- Without analytics and feedback loops, the site might remain static and blind to emerging needs.

 ## Program Marketing & THRIVE Campaign Lead